-With more than three million lakes around the world, you’ll find plenty that could be considered strange, bizarre, crazy or unique.
+With more than three million lakes around the world, you’ll find plenty that could be considered strange, bizarre, crazy, unique or unusual lakes.
 Lakes exist in nearly every habitat, including deserts, rainforests and polar regions, and allow ecosystems to thrive.

 Read on for our list of the 10 Most Unusual Lakes in the World.